dl-ASU/C-D-G-Mouth_and_oral-disease/Supervised_fashon/First_approach/README.md

 3. Both `img_encoded` and `site_encoded` are concatenated to form the `combined` representation.
 4. The `combined` representation is fed into the `Classifier`, which outputs the final classification prediction.

+### Second approach (EESmodel.py modify this file for this approach)
+The data flow within the model follows these steps:

+1. **Sites** are passed through the `SiteEncoder`, producing `site_encoded`.
+2. Both **Images** and `site_encoded` are concatenated in the feature maps or just added (we can try both) to form the `combined` representation.
+3. The `combined` are passed through the `ImageEncoder`, producing `img_encoded`.
+4. Then this representation is fed into the `Classifier`, which outputs the final classification prediction.

+### Another approach (MSmodel.py):
+In this approach, only image features are used to predict the cancer class (high, low, normal).
+Site information is incorporated during the decision process using masking.

+### NOTE you can think with other ways for encoding the site information but remember the goal is to enhance the model to learn site specific feature not just to encode this info.
 ---

 ## Repository Structure